 As an example: Lonely Survivor (action and survival game).

-In short, fake ads still exist, and it’s an ambiguous trend.
-On the one hand, it can severely damage the retention and loyalty, but, on the other, it can drive to a lower CPI, thanks to proven successful mechanics in creatives.
-Besides, some users can continue playing the game anyway that will justify all the costs.
+In short, fake mobile ads still exist, and it’s an ambiguous trend.
+On the one hand, it can severely damage retention and loyalty, but on the other, it can drive a lower CPI, thanks to proven successful mechanics in creatives.
+Besides, some users can continue playing the game anyway which will justify all the costs.

 This is a real image risk, but apparently, it is worth it, as some advertisers are willing to take this risk.
 We believe that we might see more deceptive mechanics throughout the year and more ways to integrate them into the real game to ease the pain of the users who were trapped.